maxvfischer/DIY-ai-art/README.md

 ![assembly_19](./tutorial_images/assemble_art_installation/assembly_19.jpg)

-A wire stripper was used to strip the jacket/insulation of the power cord, as well as the wires.
+A wire stripper was used to strip the jacket/insulation of the power cord, as well as the wires inside.
 A splicing connector (Wago 221, 3-conductor) was then attached to each wire, enabling electricity from a single power outlet to be split to the One Connect Box and to the Nvidia Jetson Xavier NX, without using a power strip.